Claymation: Types

-One variation of clay animation is strata-cut animation, in which a long bread-like loaf of clay, internally packed tight and loaded with varying imagery, is sliced into thin sheets, with the camera taking a frame of the end of the loaf for each cut, eventually revealing the movement of the internal images within.
+One variation of claymation is strata-cut animation, in which a long bread-like loaf of clay, internally packed tight and loaded with varying imagery, is sliced into thin sheets, with the camera taking a frame of the end of the loaf for each cut, eventually revealing the movement of the internal images within.
 Pioneered in both clay and blocks of wax by German animator Oskar Fischinger during the 1920s and 1930s, the technique was revived and highly refined in the mid-1990s by David Daniels, an associate of Will Vinton, in his 16-minute short film "Buzz Box".

 Another clay-animation technique, one that blurs the distinction between stop motion and traditional flat animation, is called clay painting (also a variation of the direct manipulation animation process), wherein clay is placed on a flat surface and moved like wet oil paints (as on a traditional artist's canvas) to produce any style of images, but with a clay look to them.

-A sub variation clay animation can be informally called "clay melting".
+A sub variation claymation can be informally called "clay melting".
 Any kind of heat source can be applied on or near (or below) clay to cause it to melt while an animation camera on a time-lapse setting slowly films the process.
 For example, consider Vinton's early short clay-animated film Closed Mondays (co produced by animator Bob Gardiner) at the end of the computer sequence.
-A similar technique was used in the climax scene of Raiders of the Lost Ark to "melt" the faces of the antagonists.
+A similar technique was used in the climax scene of Raiders of the Lost Ark to "melt" the face of one of the antagonists.

 The term "hot set" is used amongst animators during production.
 It refers to a set where an animator is filming.
 The clay characters are set in a perfect position where they can continue shooting where they left off.
 If an animator calls his set a "hot set," then no one is allowed to touch the set or else the shoot would be ruined.
 Certain scenes must be shot rather quickly.
 If a scene is left unfinished and the weather is perhaps humid, then the set and characters have an obvious difference.
 The clay puppets may be deformed from the humidity or the air pressure could have caused the set to shift slightly.
 These small differences can create an obvious flaw to the scene.
 To avoid these disasters, scenes normally have to be shot in one day or less.